All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-I have a fain’t memory that I was in Ohio when I was around 8 or 9 years old, but I’d have to ask my mom about that and I’m guessing she wouldn’t remember either!
+I have a fain’t memory that I was in Ohio when I was around 8 or 9 years old, but I don't have proof of it.
+This is from years later driving through after a road trip down south.

 Jennifer Kaye xoxo